rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPsychiatry.md

 This ELIZA chatterbot had a simple relationship to the Turing Test and its "Imitation Game", wherein the human-like conversations it emulated were based on questions asked during a client-centered [Rogerian psychoanalysis](https://en.m.wikipedia.org/wiki/Person-centered_therapy) session.

-Such work stimulated my early research interest in *AI* in the mid-1980s, starting during my NIMH-sponsored postdoctoral Fellowship in Psychiatry and Biobehavioral Medicine.
+Such work also stimulated my early research interest in *AI* in the mid-1980s, starting during my NIMH-sponsored postdoctoral Fellowship in Psychiatry and Biobehavioral Medicine.

 Zoom to 2025, *computational psychiatry* is an established, diverse research sub-discipline after more than a decade since inception, with its own academic [journal](https://cpsyjournal.org).
 This former psychiatry post-doc is now an emeritus professor and NVIDIA Jetson edge applications and hardware integration developer working on computational neuroscience projects.